binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **Time to Trouble-shoot**

-Let's keep an eye on `/var/log/messages`, where our log messages should be written to for starters.
+Let us keep an eye on `/var/log/messages`, where our log messages should be written to for starters.
 In one terminal run the following:

 {linenos=off, lang=bash}
     # Show a live update of the last 10 lines (by default) of /var/log/messages